Ronnehag/BlackJack-JS/README.md

 COMPUTER:
 - Starts his turn after the player uses 'Stand' or 'Double'.
-- Will show his hidden card If the score is equal or above 17 he is forced to stand.
-Otherwise he will start to draw cards.
+- Will show his hidden card, if the score is equal or above 17 he is forced to stand.
+Otherwise he will start to draw cards until he is equal or above 17.

 MAIN:
 - Get as close to 21 as possible without going over.